Flagler College Wedding Photos & Inspiration

 More details Less details

-Flagler College isn't just a wedding venue—it's a masterpiece.
+Flagler College wedding venue isn't just a beautiful setting—it's a masterpiece.
 Built by Henry Flagler in 1888 as the Ponce de León Hotel, this Spanish Renaissance landmark draws photographers and visitors year-round.
 The Rotunda, with its hand-painted murals and domed ceiling.
 The Dining Hall, lit by original Tiffany stained glass.
 The courtyard, framed by towers and palm trees.
 Every corner is extraordinary.

 What I love most about photographing weddings here is the reaction.
 When guests walk in for the first time, their jaws drop.
 You can't prepare people for how stunning it is—you have to see it to believe it.
 That sense of wonder carries through the entire day.